 Shine Community And Retreat

-This year, the SHINE retreat will be held June 23, 24 and 25th.
+In 2019, the SHINE retreat will be held October 11th, 12th, & 13th.
 It is held at the church and is hosted entirely by Shine communities–More than 60 people, including priests & deacons volunteer their time and skills for the weekend.
 No overnights and no cost except for your time.

 The SHINE retreat provides the opportunity to establish and rekindle a personal relationship with Jesus Christ and to further the mission of our parish in establishing one family in Christ through the formation of small faith communities.
 This retreat is ideal for those 18 and older.